-The speaker was the chief of Medicine Valley sect.
-Behind him kung fu men kept jumping off the roofs.
+The speaker was the chief of the Medicine Valley sect.
+Behind him, kung fu men kept jumping off the roofs.

 Xia Jiang rode into the palace at full speed and, with the help of Prince Yu, blamed Prince Jing for the prisoner’s escape.

 Sticking to Mei Changsu’s advice, Prince Jing rejected all charges and questioned Xia Jiang why he secretly moved the prisoner away from the basement cell.

 However, the emperor’s distrust of Prince Jing returned and granted Xia Jiang the full authority to investigate the incident.